“Study long and you’ll study wrong….”

 Minerva’s story certainly wasn’t the same tale our student handbook told, though both of them had to do with Pamunkees.
 Our school’s version talked about an autumn festival and the Pamunkee word for “fairest of valleys”.
 That same handbook warned cadets in no uncertain terms about the low-life potential of anything or anyone off campus.
 Lysander and I knew that meant Minerva.

 The years in Massanuttin were lush and flew like whip-o-wills, calling our names.
 Lysander and I ran and jumped and studied hard and lived up to the ghost of Wil’ Thomas as best we could.
 We were sports heroes, patrons of the Emporium, hot items with both proper and loud girls, and more or less good cadets.
-We found summer jobs together—once in Cleveland, once in Buckhannon and once at a Jewish camp in New Jersey as co-sport’s directors where we never figured out how to get Rachel and Miriam into our bunks.
+We found summer jobs together—once in Cleveland, once in Buckhannon and once at a Jewish camp in New Jersey as co-sport’s directors where we never figured out how to lure Rachel and Miriam into our bunks.
 We applied to all the same colleges and were going to be room-mates at Brown or Stanford or some Midwestern University.
 Most people, I have come to discover over the years, never have a friendship quite like ours.
-But we thought nothing about it at the time—our lives, like Massanuttin Valley, we simply lush.
+But we thought nothing about it at the time—our lives, like Massanuttin Valley, were simply lush.

 One Thursday night in February 1964, Lysander had coach Dobson’s car keys and a town-girl’s phone number.